4.3.10

 Students were allowed baths every two weeks (roughly the duration of the film's timeline, give or take a few weeks).
 The boys share the space with young German soldiers who softly tease at the boys' youth, one teasingly caresses Bonnet's cheek, saying in German, "so fresh, so sweet," as if to take notice of his physical innocence (not yet a man).
 The irony in the scene is the soldier's remark about the boy's purity, which, as the viewer knows, had he really known, would not have thought Jean so pure.
 The moment is quick and if you don't pay attention you miss the soldier's soft taunt.
 The space is reserved for "the clean" and not for Jews.
 The scene is filled with images of "clean" and dirty.
 Du Vallier, a plump boy, asks Bonnet why he did not take communion (another way to ask if he is clean).

 Bonnet responds he's a Protestant and another student says, "that's disgusting."
 The juxtaposition of clean and unclean is reinforced at the end of the scene; a young man puts on a coat, revealing the Star of David on his lapel; a student remarks, "the nerve."
-Just as Jean can sit properly as a clean agent next to a German soldier, the lines of pure an impure are not so clearly demarcated; a Jew, even in a strictly laid out space, can walk out of a bathhouse clean, although labeled unclean.
-As Jean, and Julien will soon learn, sometimes people walk out alive and sometimes, the lines are drawn in the sand.
+Just as Jean can sit properly as a clean agent next to a German soldier, the lines of pure and impure are not so clearly demarcated; a Jew, even in a strictly laid out space, can walk out of a bathhouse clean, although labeled unclean.
+As Jean and Julien will soon learn, sometimes people walk out alive, and sometimes, the lines are drawn in the sand.

-In the baths, the boys are laid bare, literally and we as viewers are forced ever closer into the reality of the students' living conditions.
+In the baths, the boys are laid bare, literally and we as viewers are forced ever closer into the granular, mundane physical reality of the students' living conditions.
 The boys seem to know that their existence is contingent on the final outcome of the war.
-The day to day lives of the students is in constant proximity, the looming news of war always present, soldiers sharing their private spaces, injecting innuendo, which is why, perhaps, Mallé slowly pans the camera over Julien as he soaks in his tub, wallowing in his rare moment of solitude, "immersed up to his neck," as it is written in the screenplay:
+The day to day lives of the students is in constant proximity, the looming news of war always present, soldiers sharing their private spaces, injecting innuendo, which is why, perhaps, Malle slowly pans the camera over Julien as he soaks in his tub, wallowing in his rare moment of solitude, "immersed up to his neck," as it is written in the screenplay:

 "he [Julien] has his hands underwater and is gently caressing himself.